vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 event-hub-* | Event Hubs Namespace | Represents the *consuming app* event hub storage* | Storage account |Storage for the Azure function

-Let's take a look at the function.
-Looking at the code we can see the function simply fires a number of random events to the topic.
-The number of event (environment variable *EVENT_COUNT*) is set to 50 by default and can be changed.
+Let's look at the function.
+Looking at the code we can see the function simply fires several random events to the topic.
+The number of events is defined in environment variable *EVENT_COUNT* is set to 50 by default.

 Let's run the function once.

 We'll have to wait about 5 minutes to see the result of that in Azure Monitor.

-So after 5 minutes, let's open the Event Grid resource.
+After 5 minutes, let's open the Event Grid resource.
 We should see a recent spike:

 ![Event Grid Spike](/assets/posts/2020/1/broadcasting-events-to-multiple-solutions/grid-spike.png)